andyhawkes/andyhawkes.co.uk/src/pages/projects.md

 The current inventory looks something like this:

-* A WiFi6 mesh netwok with router and 3 satellites to cope with the thick walls in our house
+* A WiFi6 mesh network with router and 3 satellites to cope with the thick walls in our house
 * 2 Nest thermostats - one for the central heating in the house, and one for the poolhouse
 * A WiFi and MQTT-enabled in-home display for our gas and electricity consumption
 * WiFi LED lights in the living room, kitchen, and office